 About Sala Apolo

-Apolo is the preferred destination for the most diverse audiences, and every day of the week it hosts some of the best clubs, concerts, cycles and other musical events in Barcelona.
-Heir to the club culture, it embraces all kind of music genres: rock, pop, indie, house, techno, disco, reggae, jungle, dub, dancehall, drum’n’bass, funk, reggaeton, trap, hip-hop among many other styles… the list is endless.
+Apolo is the preferred destination for the most diverse audiences, and every day of the week it hosts club sessions, concerts, cycles and other musical events in Barcelona.
+Heir to the club culture, it embraces all kind of music genres: rock, pop, indie, house, techno, disco, reggae, jungle, dub, dancehall, drum’n’bass, funk, reggaeton, trap, hip-hop among many other styles, the list is endless.

 More than 11,000 groups and 5,500 DJ and producers have already come up on the stages of Sala Apolo, La (2) and La (3), representing both the most popular proposals and the newest emerging trends.
 International outstanding artists such as Coldplay, Tindersticks, Interpol, Kings of Leon, The Killers, The Fall, Iron & Wine, The Hives, Rufus Wainwright, Mark Almond, Superfurry Animals, Justice, Alboroise, Gregory Isaacs, The Wailers, Laurent Garnier, Ellen Allien, Dj Rush or Maceo Plex, y nacionales como La Pegatina, Txarango, Sílvia Pérez Cruz, La Mala Rodríguez, Green Valley, Rapsusklei or John Talabot.